microsoft/BitBLAS/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft's Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

-## Acknowledgement

-We learned a lot from the following projects.

-- [Apache TVM](https://github.com/apache/tvm): BitBLAS havs adopted TensorIR as our DSL.
-Additionally, we have customized TVM from the unity branch to incorporate specific features that were required for our project.
-- [Microsoft Roller](https://github.com/microsoft/nnfusion/tree/roller): The design and algo inspiration of hardware aware tuning in BitBLAS comes from Roller,.